After Thanksgiving, holiday shopping is in full swing, and it's the busiest time of year for the retail industry.

 Stock up on potentially popular items.
 The last thing you'll want is to run out of your most popular merchandise before the season is over.
 That's why it's critical to understand your product or service demands during the holiday season, said David Gilbert, CEO of small business lender National Funding.
 Plan strategically in advance, he said, and stock up on popular items.

 Offer special discounts and offers.
-LIke Black Friday and Cyber Monday, Small Business Saturday is a great day to offer special deals to entice customers.
-A recent survey by Infusionsoft and Pollfish.com found that the most popular Small Business Saturday promotions in 2015 were limited time offers (24 percent), free gift offers (21 percent), coupon discounts (20 percent) and buy one, get one free offers (19 percent).
+Like Black Friday and Cyber Monday, Small Business Saturday is a great day to offer special deals to entice customers.
+A 2016 survey by Infusionsoft and Pollfish.com found that the most popular Small Business Saturday promotions in 2015 were limited time offers (24 percent), free gift offers (21 percent), coupon discounts (20 percent) and buy one, get one free offers (19 percent).